 - Mark Anderson, President

-Health care is a complex, highly regulated, interdisciplinary, service-oriented industry, that continually faces changes in technology, delivery systems, standards of care and treatment protocols, rules and regulations, funding and reimbursement, and finally and most importantly the service needs of our patients and their families.
+Health care is a complex, highly regulated, interdisciplinary, service-oriented industry that continually faces changes in technology, delivery systems, standards of care and treatment protocols, rules and regulations, funding and reimbursement, and most importantly the service needs of our patients and their families.

-With that complexity in mind and at the direction of our Board of Directors, Mountain Land Rehabilitation has established a Plan of Compliance, Conduct and Ethics.
-The development and implementation of this guide and related compliance activities is fundamental to establishing a culture, within our organization, that promotes prevention, detection, and resolution of instances of conduct that do not conform with MLR policies and procedures, federal and state laws, as well as ethical business practices.
+With that complexity in mind, and at the direction of our Board of Directors, Mountain Land Rehabilitation has established a Code of Conduct and Ethics.
+The development and implementation of this guide, and related compliance activities, is fundamental to establishing a culture within our organization that promotes prevention, detection, and resolution of instances of conduct that do not conform with MLR policies and procedures, federal and state laws, and ethical business practices.

 Our shared responsibility and commitment in this effort will ensure that “our vision is to be a vital and valued provider of health care and related services while helping our customers and our employees achieve their potential”, which began in 1982, will continue on into the future.

 The second element of an effective Compliance Program is designation of a Compliance Officer (CCO) and a Compliance Panel.
 The CCO runs the day-to-day operations of the Compliance Program and the Compliance and Business Integrity (CBI) Panel provides oversight and a mechanism to advise leadership of Compliance activities.
 The CBI Panel includes mandatory members, such as the CCO, the HIPAA Privacy Officer, and at least one member of the Board of Directors and a senior Company officer.
 The CBI Panel meets on a regular basis and uses a formal agenda based on the seven elements of an effective compliance program plus the two additional elements per supplemental guidance from the Department of Health and Human Services (DHHS).